English Grammar 101

 “Enjoy” is a verb, “enjoyment” is a noun.
 “Act” is a verb, “action” a noun, “active” an adjective and “actively” is an adverb.
 Notice these differences as you read, listen and save words and phrases.

 Many words have overlapping or similar meanings.
 Only through lots of reading and listening can you acquire a good sense of the scope of the meaning of a word.
 I can’t stress this enough.
 You have to get used to how words are used by listening, reading and reviewing your saved words and phrases.

 You need to become observant of the language in order to improve your English usage, in order to become a fluent speaker of the language.
 Fluent doesn’t mean being perfect.
 It just means using the language naturally and comfortably.

 You should have a short English grammar book available for frequent reference.
-You can also search the Internet for grammatical explanations.
-These can be interesting.
-They also become more useful as you acquire more experience with the language.
-However, there is no grammar book, no English Grammar 101, that will give you mastery of English.
+I recommend LingQ’s free English grammar guide since it’s easy to read and straight to the point.
+Remember, there is no grammar book, no English Grammar 101, that will give you mastery of English.
 That comes only with massive input activities, listening and reading, and eventually speaking.
 One great place to engage in these activities is LingQ.
 Give it a try.